lw33in/RNA-seq/README.md

 ## RNA-seq Experimental and Analysis Workflow

 > Note: This is a standard workflow designed for bulk mRNA sequencing.
-Based on the specific biological questions, modifications might be called to this workflow.
+Based on the specific biological questions, modifications of this workflow might be needed.

 ```mermaid
 flowchart LR